-Q3 WilderHill[®] Quarterly Report: ECO, NEX, H2X, WNX Indexes, Sept.
-30, 2023
+Q4 WilderHill® Quarterly Report: ECO, NEX, H2X, WNX Indexes, Dec.
+31, 2023

-The Clean Energy Index[®] (ECO) started Q3 at 84, & ended Q3 at 65, well down roughly -22%.
-After rising +25% in January of 2023 to 100, on hopes inflation might slow, Fed soon pivot - instead, inflation persisted & ECO fell under 80 where 2023 began, then it went under 70.
-This year was a contest of fears pressing down hard over unexpected costs of financing - versus hopes interest rates could soon moderate, supply chains loosen.
-To late Q3 2023, volatile ECO was down about -18% year to date.
-Or last few years, ECO rose +58% in 2019.
-Remarkably it then rose by a big +203% in 2020, about the best performance of any Index, or any Fund, anywhere.
-Unsurprising perhaps after those gains in 2019 & 2020, ECO fell strongly by -30% in 2021, by -46% in 2022 as high costs of credit, vexed supply chains, maybe recession - overcame decarbonizing aspirations & climate solutions that may favor renewables ahead.
-Or, from start of 2017 when ECO was at 38, by mid-Q3 2023 it was up some +100%.
+The Clean Energy Index® (ECO) started Q4 at 65, & it ended Q4 at 62 so down roughly -5%, though there was more action over that 4th Quarter than this loss implies.
+After early gains last year on hopes inflation could slow, Fed pivot - inflation instead dominated and ECO had then fallen back under 80 where it had begun 2023.
+For the first 2/3rds of that last year, at 1st ECO ranged from 100-70, then in October plunged to 51.
+In this interest-rate-sensitive theme, fears pressed down hard - vs hopes rates might fall, supply chains loosen.
+For full year 2023 volatile ECO fell roughly -22%.
+Or, in last five years, ECO rose by +58% in 2019.
+Remarkably it then rose by a big +203% in 2020, for about the best performance of any Index or Fund, anywhere.
+Unsurprising perhaps after such big gains in 2019 & 2020, ECO fell strongly by -30% in 2021, was off -46% in 2022 and was down 2023 as costs of credit, Covid, supply chain chaos, maybe recession - overcame the growing decarbonization that may favor renewables ahead.
+Or from start of 2017 when ECO was at 38, to late 2023 it was up some +65%.

-Passive ECO is clearly risky & can fall hard.
-Viewed from a 270s peak early 2021 - down to 70s in late 2023, the clean energy theme had plummeted $\sim 3/4^{ths}$.
-ECO like the global NEX, hydrogen H2X & wind WNX can & do at times, 'drop like a rock'.
-Jumps true, yet crashes too.
-There's a great volatility not only in wind/solar but also all renewables, hydrogen & fuel cells, electric cars, energy storage, decarbonizing, greening everything; it's always been thus.
+ECO's passive theme is clearly risky, can fall hard.
+From a high in the 270's in 2021, down to 51 in 2023, clean energy's story and thus ECO plummeted over ~4/5ths.
+ECO, NEX, Hydrogen H2X, Wind WNX all can & do at times 'drop like a rock'.
+Jumps true, and yet crashes too.
+There's great volatility not only in wind/solar but in all renewables, hydrogen & fuel cells, electric cars, energy storage, decarbonizing, greening everything; it's always been thus.

-Last 5 years the benchmark ECO Index[®] live since 2004, 1st for clean energy & climate solutions is up +50% to mid-Q3 2023.
-This over a period when any gains in energy stand out.
-For same 5 years despite recent gains in oil & gas, those are down by -30% & -70%; they're down -75% & -90% last 10 years!
-By contrast decarbonizing as an organizing theme in ECO is up +40% last 10 years, for very differing returns in sustainable energy.
-And the 1st Global clean energy Index, WilderHill New Energy Global Innovation NEX live since 2006 with US/Europe trackers, is up +55% last 5 years: it's up +60% the last 10 years starkly beating fossil fuels.
+Last 5 years benchmark ECO Index® live since 2004, 1st for clean energy & climate solutions was up +45% to mid-Dec.
+2023.
+Yet this was in a period when any energy gains will stand out.
+For same 5 years despite recent gains in oil & gas, they're down by -11% & -83%; they're down by -75% & -94% last 10 years!
+By contrast decarbonizing as an organizing theme in ECO is 'better' at near nil last 10 years for very differing returns in sustainable energy.
+The 1st Global clean energy Index, WilderHill New Energy Global Innovation NEX live since 2006 with trackers in US/Europe is up +50% last 5 years: it's up +28% last 10 years starkly beating fossil fuels.

-Green themes fell hard of late.
-Here we offer a mere observation: it's counter-intuitive perhaps, yet the clean energy stocks and so ECO Index spiked well up during Bush II & Trump - though neither loved green energy.
+Green themes were down of late.
+Here we offer a mere observation: it's counter-intuitive perhaps, yet clean energy stocks and so ECO Index spiked well up during Bush II & Trump - though neither loved green energy.
 Inversely, ECO fell in Obama & Biden who'd favored it.
-Conservatives held US House 2023, liberals Senate for mixed leadership: hence election year 2024 should be fascinating.
-In energy news more broadly, oil producers once had often hiked output - but after sparse profits last decade, they're keen to keep supply tight, prices higher.
-Plus if inflation cools, ECO had jumped such as by +10% on Nov.
-10, 2022 on just 1 Report, on one day of a bit of cooling inflation; swift rises in renewables may happen too.
+Conservatives held the US House in 2023, liberals Senate, for mixed leadership: this election year 2024 should be fascinating.
+In energy news more broadly, oil producers once hiked output - but after sparse profits last decade they're keen to keep supply tight, prices higher.
+Plus, if inflation does cool, ECO has in past jumped on mere hint of lowered interest rates.

-In sum, Hydrogen Economy (H2X) & Wind Energy (WNX) themes joined respected benchmarks ECO & NEX for 4 pure-play leaders.
-Meanwhile, energy that's long been fossil fuels dug from deep underground & burned - increasingly is found instead in clean breezes & sunlight, gifted to us all now renewably and sustainably from up towards Heavens.
-Here's ECO over Q3:
+In sum, Hydrogen Economy H2X & Wind WNX themes have joined respected benchmarks ECO, & NEX for 4 pure-play leaders.
+Meanwhile, energy that's long been fossil fuels dug from deep underground & burned - increasingly is found instead in clean breezes & sunlight, gifted to us renewably, sustainably from up towards Heavens.
+Here's ECO in Q4: